Killing of Ukrainian civilians could bring new sanctions - NewsBreak

 While both Ukrainian and Russian representatives sent optimistic signals following their latest round of talks a week ago, Russian Foreign Minister Sergey Lavrov said Moscow will not accept a Ukrainian demand that a prospective peace deal include an immediate pullout of troops followed by a Ukrainian referendum on the agreement.

-Edith M. Lederer at the United Nations, Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed to this report.
+Edith M. Lederer and Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine